 - Rub the contacts of a 9v battery along the wool until it begins to glow and eventually catches fire

 - When the wool is burning, blow it gently to encourage the flames and transfer immediately to your tinder

 - Build up your main fire as before.

 Improvised Fire Starting Techniques – The Primitive Methods

-Whether we’re talking about how to start a fire with sticks (such as Drill or Plough approaches) or striking flint to get the job done, the traditional ways primitive people started fire and which are still practiced in certain parts of the world (as well as by outdoor enthusiasts) are well worth getting to grips with if you have the time to learn them.
+Whether we’re talking about how to build a fire with sticks (such as Drill or Plough approaches) or striking flint to get the job done, the traditional ways primitive people started fire and which are still practiced in certain parts of the world (as well as by outdoor enthusiasts) are well worth getting to grips with if you have the time to learn them.

 As with all of our preparedness guides, we reference as many expert sources, real world user reviews, and opinions as possible so we’re able to provide the most relevant and educational information on how to build a fire from scratch.